 top of page

-Monotypes in the making: printing 'on the road'
+Printing 'on the road'

 I know there are others out there who have been printing en plein air for ages, but here's a video of the equipment I used and how I organised it.